 And that since 1992...

-- The Museum has had over 8 million visitors
+- The Museum has welcomed over 9 million visitors, including thousands of families.

-- Some 2 million children and students have enjoyed our workshops
+- Around 2 million children and students have taken part in our workshops.

-- And the Museum has won 80 national and international awards
+- The Museum has won close to 90 national and international awards.

 Looking toward the future